- A common eating behavior in children is called a “food jag,” which refers to the practice of eating just one food over time.

-- Don’t give your child portions that are overly large, and don’t force him or her to keep eating if he or she feels full.
+- Don’t give your child portions that are overly large, and don’t force them to keep eating if they feel full.

-As a final note, while dealing with a picky eater can be frustrating and worrisome, you should try to keep things in perspective.
+While dealing with a picky eater can be frustrating and worrisome, try to keep things in perspective.
 This is a normal part of growing up for most children.
-However, with your help, they will most likely outgrow these behaviors and establish healthy eating habits over time.
+With your help, they will most likely outgrow these behaviors and establish healthy eating habits over time.